 Process (sometimes called instructions)

 The process is already described a bit with the ingredients.
 I chop the vegetables (if they are not already chopped).
 I put some olive oil (one to two tablespoon) in the cooking pot and let the heat reach the oil.
 I put the vegetables in the cooking pot, let them warm up for around five minutes.
 During this time I throw the spices (black pepper, paprika, salt) in the cooking pot.

 I pour water (or vegetable broth) so that the water and vegetables are at the same level.
 Then I mix the ketchup with a cup of water and pour it.
 Then I mix the corn starch with cold water and pour it.
 After a few minutes, I add the tuna with the boiling soup.
 I use canned tuna.
 Then I add the shrimp, which is generally the already-cooked kind. 🙂

 Then all I need is to wait.
 Depending on what vegetables I have added, it may take 15 minutes to half an hour.
 When I have plenty of time, I let the soup simmer for an hour.
-That makes the soup a little more thick and the the vegetables melt inside the mouth like a cotton candy. 🙂
+That makes the soup a little thicker and the vegetables melt inside the mouth like cotton candy. 🙂

 Add the thinly chopped lime peel or the cilantro with the soup before serving.

 I heard somewhere, it is not the ingredients that make the food unforgettable; it is the love that makes the food memorable.
 This is why mother’s cooking is always the best.
 I very much hope and enjoy to do enough so that Dear Son remembers his father’s cooking.